deniyaldanidan/solidity-self-destruct-trial/README.md

 | 💥 Risky to use    | Often considered bad practice now unless absolutely necessary.
 Ethereum core devs may deprecate it in the future (e.g., [EIP-4758](https://eips.ethereum.org/EIPS/eip-4758)). |

 ---

-Want to see a use case like emergency shutdowns, upgradeable proxies, or factory cleanup?